Skip to main content

 The master begins to weave a tale of Elian, who lived in a distant land shrouded in mist and forgotten by time.
 Since childhood, he had pursued the elusive mirage of happiness.
 It started with toys, wealth, and then love—each achievement bringing joy that sparkled and vanished like the morning dew.

 One day, weary of the endless cycle of gain and loss, Elian sought out a revered hermit rumored to dwell at the peak of the Whispering Mountains.
-He arrived at the sage's modest dwelling after many days and nights of perilous travel.
+After many days and nights of perilous travel, he arrived at the sage's humble dwelling.
 The old man sat by a fire, tending to a simple meal.

 "Master," Elian pleaded, kneeling before him, "I have wandered across lands, tasted every pleasure, and still, happiness eludes me.
 Where does true joy reside?"